ThomasL642/cst3106_labs/Lab 11/db.md

 ### Doctor

-This entity store all data about the doctors.
-It includes name and their specialty
+This entity stores all data about the doctors.
+It includes the name and their specialty

 ### Room